tesibelda/vcstat/README.md

 vcstat is a VMware vSphere input plugin for Telegraf that gathers status and basic stats from vCenter using govmomi library (in a similar way to [govc *.info](https://github.com/vmware/govmomi/blob/master/govc/USAGE.md) commands).
 You may use this input in parallel with Telegraf's vsphere input to complement the performance metrics it collects.
 With vcstat input's data you may be able to detect when a node goes from green to red, an HBA goes from link-up to link-down or to know the number of ports used by a Distributed Virtual Switch.

+# Compatibility

+Realeases are built with a govmomi library version that supports vCenter 6.5, 6.7 and 7.0.
+Use telegraf v1.14 or above so that execd input is available.

 # Configuration

 * Download the [latest release package](https://github.com/tesibelda/vcstat/releases/latest) for your platform.